At Qikker, we want all our work to be clear, memorable and sustainable. And we believe you should want the same.

-We don’t like complex digital products that are hard to use.
-Just like you, we like our user experiences to be smooth and our products to be clear and intuitive.
-However, creating online experiences that are simple to use and valuable for both company and user is not easy.
+Nobody likes complex digital products that are hard to use.
+We like our online experiences to be smooth and the products that we use to be clear and intuitive.
+However, creating online experiences that are simple to use and valuable for both the company and user is not easy.
 Back in the day, Leonardo da Vinci wrote that “simplicity is the ultimate sophistication”.
 Later, Albert Einstein and Steve Jobs agreed.

-In order to create intuitive digital products, we need to fully understand the KPI’s of the project and the challenges that the target audience face.
-With this input, we can define the most important user journeys that form the foundation of any digital product.
+In order to create intuitive digital products, you need to fully understand the (commercial) goals and KPI’s of the project and the challenges that the target audience face.
+With this input, the most important user journeys can be defined that form the foundation of the product.
 To build this all-important foundation, you must dare to make choices.
 Choosing what to focus on, but even more importantly (and difficult): what to leave out.

 Internet is one big fight for attention.
 To create a website or app that makes a lasting impression, users must feel an emotional connection that matches the values of your organization.
 This brand recognition positions you in the market and helps your audience to remember you in an authentic way.